hawkticehurst/web-components-logo/README.md

 ![Three web component logos in color, dark, and light themes.](./assets/banner.png)

-This repository contains the follow logos and resources:
+This repository contains the following logos and resources:

 - Web Components logo (color, dark, light) in SVG and PNG formats
 - Custom Elements logo (color, dark, light) in SVG and PNG formats